 TULSA, Okla. — The investigation continues in the search for mass graves from the 1921 Tulsa race massacre.

-During the October excavation, the team discovered at least 12 coffins holding human remains.
-The team has yet to determine if those human remains are associated with the Tulsa race massacre.
+This past summer, the team discovered at least 12 coffins holding human remains during the excavation.
+Investigators have not determined if the burials are associated with the race massacre.

 - DOWNLOAD the 2 Works for You app for alerts